+Please see attached meeting agenda and attendance list.

 What student evidence was discussed as it relates to the CASLO this report is focused on?
 Please attach if necessary.
 It may be helpful to discuss an “exceeds” example but even more important to discuss one that “minimally meets” accomplishment of the CASLO (ie: “C” paper).

+CULN QR CASLO statement was shared with PAC (attached)

 Please write a summary of the discussion that took place with the Advisory Committee.

+QR CASLO: Instructor Dan Schulte shared results of the Quantitative Reasoning CASLO assessment in history and in summation.
+Discussed were formative changes to 100 level college math courses required by UHMC’s WASC commission with Math Department collaboration.
+CULN 100 (3 CR) Math for CULN was developed by Schulte for the MCA Program.
+There is a specific textbook adopted and standard comprehensive final exam validating student knowledge and competency in the CULN 100 course.

 What were the outcomes of the discussion with the Advisory Committee?

-As a result of the discussion with the Advisory Committee, what action will be taken?
+Current MCA students informed advisory members and teaching faculty of their personal experience in support of the new CULN 100 Math course relating to it’s effectiveness in relevant skills sets in: critical thinking, measurement conversion, recipe calculations and purchasing & cost control.As a result of the discussion with the Advisory Committee, what action will be taken?
 What changes, amendments, additions will be made to the CASLO evidence, if any?
 Will the assignment change?
 Is the CASLO still relevant to the field?
 How do you know?

+Action Plan: The CULN 100 Math for CULN course will continually maintain and track SLO’s, and ACF competencies for assessment.
+No changes in specific CASLO’s or assignments will be necessary at the current time.

+The Quantitative Reasoning CASLO is still relevant to the hospitality industry.
+Basic entry, advanced and leadership positions require individuals to possess minimal skills in critical thinking, arithmetic, measurement conversion, portion calculation and cost control skills, as required in the workplace for efficiency, economics and advancement.

 ANNUAL DEGREE PROGRAM ASSESSMENT REPORT

 Overview